edsoncunha/edsoncunha/README.md

-### Hello human
+### Hello humans

 I'm a back-end software engineer.

 - I’m currently working at iFood.
 - I’m currently studying Golang
-- I organize software development events at DevIsland
+- I organize software conferences at DevIsland
-- Fun fact: I'm a snare drum player on Brazilian carnival and a french horn wanna be
+- Fun facts: I'm a snare drum player on Brazilian carnival and a french horn wanna be

+So long and thanks for all the fish